 (7) Upon request, appear before the board and/or board committees to answer additional questions or present additional information regarding the research study;

-(8) Agree to maintain documentation of first responders and EMTs participating in the study throughout the duration of such study.
+(8) Agree to maintain documentation of EMS providers participating in the study throughout the duration of such study.

 (C) The board is not obligated to approve a proposed research study.
 In addition, the board may amend the elements of a proposed study, including changing the starting and ending dates, before approving such study.